Give Your N54 BMW 135i or 335i 500HP For Under $1,500

-Out of the box the 335i comes with a 300hp engine which produces an equal 300ft/lbs of torque.
+Out of the box, the 335i comes with a 300hp engine which produces an equal 300ft/lbs of torque.
 But we’re here for REAL power!
 So how do we get it?

 It all begins with a tune.
 A tune will absolutely transform your N54 and increase power by almost 100hp!
 Not a bad start, right?
 There are many tuning options out there for the N54 platform, but there are a few that stand head and shoulders above the rest.

 COBB Tuning also released a flash tuner, the AccessPort.
-It comes with a well designed programmer that hooks up to your OBD port.
-With this unit you can change the tuning program on your N54 to one of their off the shelf maps or a custom map.
+It comes with a well-designed programmer that hooks up to your OBD port.
+With this unit, you can change the tuning program on your N54 to one of their off-the-shelf maps or a custom map.

 Another tuning option that has been becoming increasingly popular is the MHD Flasher tune.
 This is available as a download on Google Play.
-The MHD Flasher allows you to buy tunes for your N54 right of the mobile app and upload it to your ECU via OBD connection.
+The MHD Flasher allows you to buy tunes for your N54 right off the mobile app and upload it to your ECU via OBD connection.
 An excellent option if you don’t want the hassle of rearranging your DME wires under the hood.

-By replacing your OEM N54 downpipes with catless or high-flow catted downpipes you allow more flow through your exhaust system, and now you can increase the boost!
+By replacing your OEM N54 downpipes with catless or high-flow catted downpipes, you allow more flow through your exhaust system, and now you can increase the boost!
 Expect gains of approximately 50HP when upgrading the downpipes and flicking the switch to Stage 2 tuning.

 The difference in power gains from a catless downpipe compared to a high flow catted downpipe are only a few horsepower.
 If you want the absolute maximum power available, go with catless.

 In addition to prepping your BMW for increased boost, upgrading your downpipes will also improve your turbo spool times.
-Being able to move more air the turbos on your N54 can now hit target boost sooner.
+Being able to move more air, the turbos on your N54 can now hit target boost sooner.

 Don’t forget about the sound!
 Yes, it will get louder.
-While many think that you need to change the catback section on your car to change the sound, upgrading your downpipes will make a big change in the acoustics.
+While many think that you need to change the catback section on your car to change the sound, upgrading your downpipes will also make a big change in the acoustics.
 Be prepared for awesome noises!
-But if you want more awesome noises get an…
+But if you want more awesome noises, get an…

 Power.
-It’s simple design allows for maximum horsepower gains.
-Expect around 20HP
+Its simple design allows for maximum horsepower gains.
+Expect around 20HP.

 Cost.
-The N54 DCI system is by far the least expensive as it only includes 2 cone filters, 2 aluminum pipes, and clamps.
+The N54 DCI system is by far the least expensive, as it only includes 2 cone filters, 2 aluminum pipes, and clamps.

 Other intake styles occupy different parts of the engine bay and can interfere with other upgrades by different companies.
-With a DCI system you can be sure you have the most compatible design for a harmonious relationship with the other upgrades in your engine bay.
+With a DCI system, you can be sure you have the most compatible design for a harmonious relationship with the other upgrades in your engine bay.

 A larger intercooler allows for more cooling, hence more power.
 We won’t go into all the details about the physics behind it here, but just know that bigger isn’t always better when it comes to cooling.
-The best is a balance between being large enough to effectively cool the charged air but not so large that there is a significant pressure loss.
+The best is a balance between being large enough to effectively cool the charged air, but not so large that there is a significant pressure loss.

 Category A: Everything from a stock 135 or 335 to a full bolt on car with stock turbos.